BERT Goes Shopping: Comparing Distributional Models for Product Representations: Prod2BERT

 \subsection{Hyperparameters and Design Choices}

 There is growing literature investigating how different hyperparameters and architectural choices can affect Transformer-based models.
 For example,~\citet{Lan2020ALBERTAL} observed diminishing returns when increasing the number of layers after a certain point;~\citet{Liu2019RoBERTaAR} showed improved performance when modifying masking strategy and using duplicated data; finally,~\citet{Kaplan2020ScalingLF} reported slightly different findings from previous studies on factors influencing Transformers performance.
-Hence, it is worth studying the role of hyperparameters and model designs of ProdBERT, in order to narrow down which settings are the best given the specific target of our work, i.e.~\textit{product representations}.

-Table~\ref{tab:hyperdescription} shows the relevant hyperparameter and design variants for ProdBERT; following improvement in data generalization reported by~\citet{Liu2019RoBERTaAR}, when $duplicated=1$ we augmented the original dataset repeating each session 5 times.\footnote{This procedure ensures that each sequence can be masked in 5 different ways during training.} We set the embedding size to $64$ after preliminary optimizations: as other values offered no improvements, we report results only for one size.
+Hence, it is worth studying the role of hyperparameters and model designs for Prod2BERT, in order to narrow down which settings are the best given the specific target of our work, i.e.~\textit{product representations}.
+Table~\ref{tab:hyperdescription} shows the relevant hyperparameter and design variants for Prod2BERT; following improvement in data generalization reported by~\citet{Liu2019RoBERTaAR}, when $duplicated=1$ we augmented the original dataset repeating each session 5 times.\footnote{This procedure ensures that each sequence can be masked in 5 different ways during training.} We set the embedding size to $64$ after preliminary optimizations: as other values offered no improvements, we report results only for one size.